Japan switches off last nuclear power plant; will it cope?

 The last time Japan went without nuclear power was in May 1970, when the country's only two reactors operating at that time were shut for maintenance, the Federation of Electric Power Companies of Japan says.

-Nuclear power provided almost 30 percent of the electricity to keep the $5 trillion (3.08 trillion pounds) economy going before the March 11, 2011 disaster that killed almost 16,000 people and left more than 3,000 missing.
+Nuclear power provided almost 30 percent of the electricity to keep the $5 trillion economy going before the March 11, 2011 disaster that killed almost 16,000 people and left more than 3,000 missing.

 A year on, the level of public concern about the safety of the industry is such that the government is still struggling to come up with a long-term energy policy, a delay having a profound impact on the economy and underlining just how costly it will be to contemplate a nuclear-power-free future.